tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/INSTRUCTORS.md

 #### Tech Lead/TA Notes

-- Learners instructed to email us a screenshot of their iMac details
+- Learners instructed to email DI a screenshot of their iMac details

 ## Task 4: Install a new web browser